 In 1992 NKCHC received funds to expand its focus on young children by sponsoring the Better Beginnings for Kingston Children program.
 It was a five-year research demonstration project to assess the long-term effects of early prevention and family/community support on the healthy development of children living in North Kingston.

-The funding was annualized in 1997.
-BBKC provides a full range of programs serving families living in North Kingston.
+BBKC began to provide a full range of programs serving families living in North Kingston.

 In early 2000, NKCHC seconded a nurse practitioner to a partnership project, Street Health Centre (SHC).
 Originally SHC started within an AIDS service organization as a health education outreach program.

 Funding approved for Street Health Centre to become a satellite of NKCHC.